-- research and evaluative the historical, political and technological forces that have been constitutive in the emergence of forensic media. - apply critical and analytical skills in the examination and evaluation of the key concepts and arguments that underpin the use of forensic media across different platforms and news organisations. - analyse local and international perspectives on forensic media. - apply critical argumentation skills in order to articulate and evidence different viewpoints on the social, geopolitical and ethical uses of forensic media. - communication the key ideas, issues and disciplinary debates on the use of forensic media across diverse platforms and contexts. - apply ethical and socially responsible skills that demonstrate the ability to analyse and reflect on the ethical implications generated by the uses of forensic media in their respective geopolitical contexts.
+- research and evaluative the historical, political and technological forces that have been constitutive in the emergence of forensic media. - apply critical and analytical skills in the examination and evaluation of the key concepts and arguments that underpin the use of forensic media across different platforms and news organisations. - analyse local and international perspectives on forensic media. - apply critical argumentation skills in order to articulate and evidence different viewpoints on the social, geopolitical and ethical use of forensic media across diverse platforms and contexts. - apply ethical and socially responsible skills that demonstrate the ability to analyse and reflect on the ethical implications of generated by the uses of forensic media in their respective geopolitical contexts.